Williams Syndrome Wednesday: An Open Letter To Justin Trudeau

 An inclusive school system would see my children as equal

 I just watched a video in which you spoke of the tremendous value of the diversity in our public school system.
 I, too, value the ethnic diversity in my son’s public school in our neighbourhood.
-Sadly, my daughter won’t get to experience it.
+Sadly, without an inclusive school environment, my daughter won’t get to experience it.

 This also means that her sibling will head to school each day, to a school that prides itself on diversity, and never see another child interact with a disabled sibling.
 He won’t see walkers, wheelchairs, sign language, or kids struggling with profound speech delay.
 He won’t get to celebrate his sister’s achievements with her Special Olympics teammates at school and he won’t get to have her come and applaud a future science fair project of his.
 Maybe he’ll unlock a new way to help kids with learning disabilities tell time, or maybe not, since his teachers won’t understand why it matters to him – having never met his sister.
 The other children in his school will lose the opportunity to interact with exceptional kids like mine and discover how the commonalities they share are more important than any differences between them.

 I realize in our mosaic of a nation, we strive tirelessly to celebrate what makes us alike and what makes us different from each other.
 We are doing an excellent job of raising a generation to pride itself on inclusion.
 I fear that unless we include kids with disabilities in all schools, we will never truly achieve the diversity you speak of so proudly.

 In the video you said “It’s not easy.
 You can’t do it overnight.
 A diverse and open and inclusive education system and open circle of friends is what we have to work towards in our communities.”
 I , and thousands of other parents, need your help now.
 Help to work on this diverse and open education system with an open circle of friends in my community…and every community.
 So my kids can go to the same school, have the same friends, belong to the same community.